 This is an article that I’ve neglected to write for some time now.
-The topic is so broad, and the question seemingly so obvious to most people, that it didn’t seem worth the effort.
+The topic is so broad, and the answer seemingly so obvious, that it didn’t seem worth the effort.
 But when a topic seems this familiar, it’s often an opportunity to step back and reanalyze it from a new perspective.

 |Key Element||Pizza at a Glance|